energychain/STROMDAO_EAFs/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the Apache-2.0 License.
-See `LICENSE.txt` for more information.
+See [LICENSE] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>